 Next up was the Superfood Peanut Butter which started out fresh tasting but a little flat, and then melded into a pleasantly sweet taste.
 I think this one shouts for just a little salt to heighten those flavors and bring out that PB goodness.
 This version is notable for very high iron (35% of RDA).

-Finally, the Superfood Sunflower Butter was kneaded, cracked open, and spread onto a rice cake.
+Finally, this seed based spread was kneaded, cracked open, and spread onto a rice cake.
 I have to say, this one is an acquired taste in my opinion, since it tends to be quite bitter.
 Those sweeter flavors poke through, but the bitterness was a deterent for my tastes.
 This flavor has a good dose of iron (15% or RDA) and just a touch of calcium (4% of RDA).

 And I mentioned a conscience, too, didn’t I?
 YumButter is a Certified B Corporation, which basically means that they uphold standards for supporting a more sustainable world.
 They have a Buy One – Feed One model in which they feed a child in need for each package sold.
 They also carefully source pure organic ingredients to create YumButter.